puppetlabs/puppetserver/documentation/puppet/v3/environment_classes.markdown

 ETag: 31d64b8038258202b4f5eb508d7dab79c46327bb
 ~~~

-A client may (but is not required to) provide this tag value back to the server
+A client may (but is not required to) provide the Etag value back to the server
 in a subsequent `environment_classes` request.
 The client would provide the
 tag value as the value for an
 [If-None-Match](https://tools.ietf.org/html/rfc7232#section-3.2)